About the Program

 Partners in the Parks is an outdoor experiential learning program that partners National Parks with host University Honors programs in the region to create week-long adventures in education.
 Over the course of these programs, University faculty and National Park employees give students a unique understanding of both the natural and cultural diversity of the park as well as research and management issues unique to the park.
 Students not only get to see what a park really "is" and "does" by meeting the incredible people whose research and work ensure its survival, but also enjoy recreating in some of America's most scenic destinations.

-UW Honors students may earn Experiential Learning leadership credit for participating in any Partners in the Parks program.
+UW Honors students may meet the Experiential Learning leadership requirement by participating in any Partners in the Parks program.
 Please see an Honors adviser for information regarding an additional leadership project and look at our Experiential Learning website for more on the requirement and application process.

-Learn more about Partners in the Parks -- and see which Parks will participate this year -- by visiting the website: http://www.partnersintheparks.org/.
-From there, you can also read more about the individual programs, and enroll in a summer 2013 program!
+Learn more about Partners in the Parks -- and see which Parks will participate this year -- by visiting the website: http://nchchonors.org/partners-in-the-parks/.
+From there, you can also read more about the individual programs and enroll in a program!

 Olympic National Park Photos